 He teaches General Properties of the Fractional Dynamical Systems, Mathematical Physics, Physical Universe, Thermodynamics and Statistical Physics, Quantum Mechanics, Physics I, and Physics II.

 He has received the American Astronomical Society Grant awarded for the investigation of the stability of oblique MHD shock waves.
+In 2016 he received an international Zaslavsky Prize in Nonlinear Science and Complexity.
 He is a member of the American Physical Society, a member of the editorial boards of "Fractional Calculus and Applied Analysis" and" Journal of Applied Nonlinear Dynamics", and a referee for the Physical Review and many other journals.

 Beren campus - Stanton Hall (245 Lexington)